- A Brief Overview of Graphite vs. Steel Golf Clubs

 The Importance of Choosing the Correct Golf Club Shaft

-Problems with a Wrong Golf Shaft
+Problems With Having the Wrong Golf Shaft

 - The ball goes left due to being too flexible of a shaft (for right-handed golfers).